MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 ```

 Hopefully this is not necessary on a fresh clean system,
-but @nimmolo had to run
+but @mo-nathan had to run
 ```sh
 gem pristine --all
 ```